tpawl/LiTE/README.md

 #### Sub template expression

 Objects of the class `TPawl\LiTE\Expressions\SubTemplateExpression` are intended for use inside a view helper.
-They are used exactly as template expressions, except that the view helper path and the view helper namespace are omitted in the configuration options.
+They are used exactly as template expressions, except that the view helper path and the view helper namespace are omitted in the settings options.

 Example: